What is conjunctivitis?

 - Normal vision

-- Absence of focal pathology (eg stye or blepharitis).
+- The absence of focal pathology (eg, a stye or blepharitis).

 The following "red flags" point to other more serious diagnoses, such as keratitis (inflammation of the cornea), iritis, or angle closure glaucoma: